JVOsteen/JVOsteen.github.io/index.md

 * Soccer
 * Football (Go Hawks!)
-* History (especially Ancient Roman history)
+* History (especially classical history)
-* Debate
 * Traveling (when there isn't a global pandemic)

 ### Facts

 * I can name every country on a blank map.
-* I'm also very good with flags and can probably match most countries with their flag.
+* I also love vexillology and can probably match most countries with their flag.
 * I have family in Mexico and have spent many summers in the beautiful country.
 * I participated in congressional debate in high school.
-* My favorite movie is Interstellar, directed by my favorite director, Christopher Nolan.
+* My favorite movie is Interstellar.
-* I'm not a fan of candy unless it's chocolate (e.g. Reese's, KitKats, etc).
+* I don't like candy unless it's chocolate (e.g. Reese's, KitKats, etc).
 * As a Seattleite, I can proudly say I'm a coffee addict.